dlm1223/march-madness/README.md

 ### 2. Bracket-Pool Simulation

-Then, using [ESPN Pick Percentages](http://games.espn.com/tournament-challenge-bracket/2017/en/whopickedwhom), you can simulate a pool of brackets.
+Then, using [ESPN Pick Percentages](http://games.espn.com/tournament-challenge-bracket/2017/en/whopickedwhom), you can simulate a pool of brackets corresponding to who the public has picked in their brackets.

 ``` r
 head(ownership, 20)